Please download IntroExcel-Part2-SampleWorkbook.xlsx to follow along with workshop activities.

 - Fields you want to use to

-group and categorize
+group and categorizeyour data

 - Fields you want to use to